Christopher Johnson

 Bio

-August 2022 – Received Masters in Chemical Engineering from the University of Pennsylvania
+2022: Received Master’s of Chemical Engineering from the University of Pennsylvania.

 Current Research

-I make membranes out of self-assembling polymerizable surfactants to investigate the interplay of structure-property relationships and the motion of charged particles within ordered nanostructures.
+I construct charge-selective membranes with self-assembling polymerizable surfactants to investigate the interplay of structure-property relationships and the motion of charged particles within ordered nanostructures.
 This work is focused on the physics of membranes designed for nanoparticle filtration, salt separations, organic separations, and fuel cells.
-I am a part of the VIEST seed group focusing on ordered nanofiltrations.
+I am a part of a Vagelos Institute of Energy Science and Technology (VIEST) seed group focusing on ordered nanofiltrations.
 Additionally, I was a recipient of a 2022-2023 VIEST Fellowship.

 Publications and Presentations